ekristen/aws-nuke/docs/resources/ec2-image.md

 # EC2 Image

-This will remove all IAM Roles an AWS account.
+This will remove all EC2 Images (AMI) in an AWS account.

 ## Resource